siteorigin/siteorigin-north/readme.txt

 == Changelog ==

+= 1.19.1 - 17 October 2021 =
+* Scroll to Top: Use alternative offset when the header is not displayed.

 = 1.19.0 - 21 July 2021 =
 * Disabled WP 5.8 Block-Based widgets editor.
 Can be re-enabled using `add_filter( 'siteorigin_settings_disable_new_widget_area', '__return_false' );`.